 Style Notes: Some high-street brands are guilty of taking their accessories a step too far, be it with oversized zips or unnecessary branding.
 COS, however, opts for the pared-back approach, making its arm candy the most expensive-looking out there.

 Style Notes: Over the past couple of seasons, Warehouse has gone from strength to strength, with fashion people lapping up its directional take on the trends.
-This autumn’s offering is just as impressive, including everything from faux fur–trimmed knitwear to bright, wide-leg trousers.
+Spring’s offering is just as impressive, including everything from graphic stripes to brocade florals.